QW1CKS/betanet-linter/plans.md

 - Safe access for diagnostics preventing test breakage

 Deferred (optional micro-enhancements):
-- Per-check timing capture
+- Per-check timing capture (data collected but not exported in structured JSON)
-- Per-command timeout on each capability helper (ISSUE-034 partially; only tool detection has timeout)
+- (DONE) Per-command timeout on each capability helper (ISSUE-034 now fully implemented across analyzer + SBOM)
-- forceRefresh flag to re-run analysis ignoring cache
+- forceRefresh flag to re-run analysis ignoring cache (implemented via `--force-refresh`)

 Rationale for deferral: Each adds marginal value now; can batch into a later "Observability Hardening" step if needed.